Ask Chef Dennis

 *Add more olive oil if needed.

-After the mushrooms look cooked and the chicken is well seared on all sides, add in ¾ of a cup of your Marsala ( reserve 2 ounces to finish the dish).
+When the mushrooms are nicely browned and the chicken is well seared on all sides, add ¾ of a cup of your Marsala ( reserve 2 ounces to finish the dish) to the hot pan.

 Let the chicken marsala continue to cook for 1-2 minutes.
 This will also burn off the alcohol.

-Stock and cream added to the chicken marsala in a saute pan.
+Stock and cream added to the saute pan.

-Add in the chicken stock, reduce the heat, and allow to simmer on low as the sauce reduces.
+Add the chicken stock to the pan, reduce the heat to low, and allow the dish to simmer as the sauce reduces.

 Season with granulated onion and black pepper to taste.